England national rugby league team: 1904–1995: Foundations and European Championships

-1975 World Cup debut
+1975 "One-off" World Cup

 England played at the World Cup in 1975 coached by Alex Murphy, which was played over several months in both hemispheres on a league basis.
 Normally Great Britain would represent England in the World Cup, but the RLIF wanted to capitalise on the large number of Welsh players in the game at the time, and so England and Wales fielded separate teams.

 England won their first match, a 20–2 victory over France in Leeds in March.
 In June the Lions suffered their first defeat in just their second match of the tournament, losing 12–7 against a strong Wales side in Brisbane.
 A little later England managed to hold on for a draw against Australia in Sydney, the final score being 10–10.
 And they also picked up a point in Auckland, drawing 17–17 against New Zealand.
 At the end of October, after the domestic season had finished, England beat the Welsh 22–16 in Warrington and then crossed the English Channel to thrash a French side 48–2 in Bordeaux.
 Bradford played host the England versus New Zealand match, in which England won comfortably 27–12.

 At the start of November, England squeezed past Australia winning 16–13 in November at Wigan.
 This meant that the Kangaroos had finished on 13 points, with the Lions on 12 points.
 Australia were deemed champions by finishing top of the table, but because they had not beaten England a final match was quickly arranged.
 Australia beat England 25–0 at Leeds to clinch their fourth title.

+1995–2007: Regular World Cup appearances

-1995 World Cup and hiatus
+1995 World Cup

 With the break up of the Great Britain team into its individual nations, England (as co-host) were in the 1995 World Cup, their first appearance in the World Cup since 1975.
 England were coached by Phil Larder.
 The Lions got off to a flying start beating Australia 20–16 in the opening game at Wembley, then hammering Fiji and South Africa in the remaining group games to finish top of group A. This set up a semi-final game at Old Trafford against Wales.
 England won the tussle 25–10 to reach the World Cup final, but they lost 16–8 to Australia at Wembley Stadium.
 England would not play again until 2000.

 The 1995 World Cup saw the first change of the England strip in a number of years.
 Instead of the usual all-white kit, an offset red St George's Cross was added to both the front and back of the jumper.